FedeClaudi/Term.jl/docs/src/adv/introspection.md

 # Introspection
 Introspection refers to code that looks into another bit of code (or itself) to give you more details about it.

+!!! tip "Check out REPR"
-The easiest way, with Term, is to use the [Term Repr](@ref ReprDoc) functionality and use `termshow` to get all the details you need.
-But there's dedicated code to analyse `Expr` objects in more details
+    The easiest way to do introspection with Term is to use the [Term Repr](@ref ReprDoc) functionality including functions such as  `termshow` and `@showme` to get all the details you need about your Julia code.
+Head over there to find out more.
+This section highlights methods to inspect types and expressions.

 ## `typestree`
 As you know, one of Julia's defining features is its hierarchical types structure.
 Sometimes, you want to get an overview of this hierarchy but there isn't always a convenient way achieve that... or is there...